upbound/docs/content/core-concepts/testing.md

 ---
-title: "Running and Testing Control Plane Projects"
+title: "Running and testing your Control Plane Projects"
 weight: 5
 description: "How to run your control plane project on a development control plane"
 ---